Sitecore/Sitecore.HabitatHome.Commerce/docs/development.md

    1. Run `npm install -g gulp-cli`
    2. Run `npm install` (This will also create the `gulpfile.babel.js` file which is git ignored)
 6. To run the gulp tasks run `gulp`.
 This will watch the local folders and copy the files in the Sitecore media library.

+## Upgrading Sitecore Experience Commerce

+When upgrading the engine project to a new version of Sitecore Experience Commerce, pay extra attentention to the following customizations we have that differs from the out of the box files:

+- `PlugIn.SQL.Sharding.PolicySet-1.0.0.json`: The `RelationshipLists` table `ListShardingPolicy` was modified to add the `"^List-.*Product.*?$"` value at the end of the list.
+This is required to view the upSellProducts, crossSellProducts, installationProducts, RelatedProducts, TrainingProducts, and WarrantyProduct in the Business Tools and for the export catalog call to export these relationships.

+    ```json
+    {
+      ...
+      "Policies": {
+        ...
+        "$values": [
+          ...
+          {
+            "$type": "Sitecore.Commerce.Plugin.SQL.ListShardingPolicy, Sitecore.Commerce.Plugin.SQL",
+            "Expressions": {
+              "$type": "System.Collections.Generic.List`1[[System.String, mscorlib]], mscorlib",
+              "$values": [
+                ...
+                "^List-.*Product.*?$"
+              ]
+            },
+            "TableName": "RelationshipLists"
+          }
+          ...
+        ]
+      }
+    }
+    ```